sdn-and-bgp

 BGP does not look at something as simple as hop count or link costs, but it doesn’t keep track of the complete topology of the entire network either.
 Instead, BGP accomplishes this through neighbor-peer relationships that must be explicitly configured.

-Here we have a sample BGP network that consists of two nodes, BGP Peer 1 and BGP Peer 2.
-We are running iBGP between these BGP peers, which is done by configuring both peers with the same AS number.
-In our case, this is AS 1.
-The command: show ip bgp summary is used to determine the status of a BGP neighbor.
+Here, we have a sample BGP network consisting of two nodes, BGP Peer 1 and BGP Peer 2.
+We are running iBGP between these BGP peers, which is done by configuring both peers with the same AS number, in our case, AS 1.
+The command show ip bgp summary is used to determine the status of a BGP neighbor.
 Remember that BGP runs over TCP port 179 and is a path vector protocol.

 Port 179